The Cost of Replicability in Active Learning: Background

 The ball \(B_D(c, \varepsilon)\) where \(c\) is the target function includes all hypotheses with an error rate of at most \(\varepsilon\).
 Then, \(\Delta_D(B_D(c, \varepsilon))\) is the probability of sampling a point from distribution \(D\) on which at least two hypotheses with an error rate of at most \(\varepsilon\) disagree.
 The disagreement coefficient is defined as

 and describes the maximum aforementioned probability normalized by \(\varepsilon\).
 Intuitively, this is a measure of how many points have to be sampled to improve upon a set of hypotheses with an error rate of at most \(\varepsilon\).
+In the agnostic case the definition uses \(h^*\) instead of \(c\).

 This becomes clear when considering the worst case round of the CAL algorithm, which will be explained in the next section.
 It is clear that the worst case occurs when all points in the current disagreement region have to be sampled to remove all hypotheses with an error rate greater than \(\varepsilon\).
 Thus, consider the case where the target function and \(n\) additional hypotheses remain in the version space.
 Each of the \(n\) hypotheses makes a mistake only on a single point that is sampled with a probability of \(\frac{1}{n}\).
-Then, the disagreement region has a probability mass of \(n \cdot \frac{1}{n} = 1\), and the disagreement coefficient for the critical error rate \(\frac{1}{n}\) is \(n\) -- the number of points that have to be sampled.
+Then, the disagreement region has a probability mass of \(n \cdot \frac{1}{n} = 1\), and the disagreement coefficient for the critical error rate \(\frac{1}{n}\) is \(n\) --- the number of points that have to be sampled.

 In the following the subscript \(D\) will be omitted from the introduced variables for succinctness if the respective probability distribution is clear from context.